Janko-360/JS_DataWorks/README.md

 # Data Works
 A assessed project to practice our skills coding JavaScript.
+Goal was to create visualizations without the aid of graphing libraries, just the p5 library to draw primitive shapes.
 I elaborated on the data visualizations provided by our tutors.
 Adding more data sets, graphs and enhancing the old visualizations.
 Learning as I went along.
 The report PDF includes more details.

 ### Welcome page
 ![Screenshots](/Screenshots/Welcome.png)